Nationals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have won in 18, or 39.1%, of the 46 contests they have been named as odds-on underdogs this year.
+- The Nationals have been victorious in 19, or 40.4%, of the 47 contests they have been chosen as underdogs in this season.

-- Washington has a record of 17-26 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.

-- The Nationals have an implied victory probability of 48.8% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.